Wedding planning tips. A post by Elena Popa Photography - Wedding Photographer in the South of England.

 2. Trustworthy wedding suppliers

 Hire suppliers with stellar reputations.
 Simply knowing that you’ve got a team of reliable, professional people behind you who will make wedding planning a pleasure can massively help with stress.
+If you're not having a wedding planner, ask your photographer for recommendations - they will have worked with lots of talented folk in the industry and might just know the perfect match for your style.

 3. Make your own choices and wedding traditions

+I can't stress this enough.
 Don’t let yourself get pressured into dated traditions you don’t feel comfortable doing.
 Don’t want to cut the cake?
 Leave it out of the schedule.
 Don’t like the idea of being ‘given away’?
 Pull a Meghan, or walk down the aisle with your other half.
 Always take people’s suggestions politely of course, but in the end it is your day and your decision, and you should be able to feel happy about it years down the line.

 4. Cushion: money

 It’s so easy for wedding costs to spiral out of control when there’s so much choice and we want it all!
 You should definitely set a budget for your wedding outgoings, but it’s always a good idea to plan for a little bit extra just in case an unexpected cost comes along.
+Trust me, they always do.

 5. Cushion: time